-- a description of plant and equipment to be employed

-- · the capacity of plant and equipment

-- chemical and physical processes

-- chemicals to be used.
+- a description of plant and equipment to be employed - the capacity of plant and equipment - chemical and physical processes - chemicals to be used and associated mode of transport to and from the project site.

 Provide concept and layout plans highlighting proposed buildings, structures, plant and equipment associated with the processing operation.
 Describe the nature, sources, location and quantities of all materials to be handled, including the storage and stockpiling of raw materials.